 - Work in health care and treat people with a high risk of TB

-- Are children and are exposed to adults at risk of TB
+- Are children who are exposed to adults at risk of TB

 Tuberculosis is caused by bacteria that spread from person to person through microscopic droplets released into the air.
 This can happen when someone with the untreated, active form of tuberculosis coughs, speaks, sneezes, spits, laughs or sings.